 The Packers have won more titles than any team in the NFL with 13, though that includes the pre-Super Bowl era.
 Green Bay has gone 4-1 in Super Bowls all-time, with their most recent victory coming in Super Bowl 45 at the expense of the Pittsburgh Steelers back in 2010.

 These people are willing to sit in sub-zero temperatures just to get a glimpse of their beloved team.
 The Packers are also the only publicly-owned major sports franchise in this country.
-Even you can buy a tiny part of the team if you want to.
+You can even buy a tiny part of the team if you want to.

 With that said, we’ll get to see just how passionate this fan base is.
 The 2023 NFL season will be a rebuilding one for the Packers after trading franchise quarterback Aaron Rodgers to the New York Jets.